 For the urban-dwelling griller, the George Foreman electric grill allows you to get the smoky flavor without creating actual smoke that’ll get you in trouble with your landlord.
 It’s compact and can work indoors or outdoors.
 Despite its small size, it can grill up to 15 burgers at a time.
 The removable stand means it can be placed outside on the patio or inside on the countertop.

-PROS: Preheats quickly and is a good alternative where gas or charcoal can’t be used.
+Pros: Preheats quickly and is a good alternative where gas or charcoal can’t be used.

-CONS: Some reviewers found the drip tray too small and the cord too short.
+Cons: The drip tray too small and the cord too short.